romainsdatascience/romainsdatascience.github.io/_posts/2020-04-10-BreastCancerWisconsin.md

 33 columns ?
-Strange, we should only have 32 columns.
+Strange, the description of the data mentions only 32 columns.

 ```python